echen/dirichlet-process/README.md

 [![Number of clusters](http://dl.dropbox.com/u/10506/blog/dirichlet-process/num_mcdonalds_clusters_small.png)](http://dl.dropbox.com/u/10506/blog/dirichlet-process/num_mcdonalds_clusters.png)

-Let's also dive into one of the clusterings.
+Let's dive into one of these clusterings.

 **Cluster 1 (Desserts)**

-Looking at a sample of foods from the first cluster discovered in one of the runs, we find a lot of desserts and dessert-y drinks:
+Looking at a sample of foods from the first cluster, we find a lot of desserts and dessert-y drinks:

 * Caramel Mocha
 * Frappe Caramel